 This study investigated the empirical relationship between the strategic human resource management and local governance performance in the City Government of Imus, Cavite.
-The research aimed to determine the socio-demographic profile of the respondents; ascertain their perception on the strategic human resource management in terms of compensation and benefits, employment, career management, good governance, human resource management system and ethics/standards of conduct; and measure the local governance performance as perceived by the respondents in terms of governance, development administration, social services. economic and environmental management.A total of 200 personnel-respondents were selected as samples through simple random technique.Thedata collectedthroughquestionnaireswere subjected to descriptive statistics.
-Pearson product-moment correlation and regression analysis in pursuance with the stated objectives.
+The research aimed to determine the socio-demographic profile of the respondents; ascertain their perception on the strategic human resource management in terms of compensation and benefits, employment, career management, good governance, human resource management system and ethics/standards of conduct; and measure the local governance performance as perceived by the respondents in terms of governance, administration, social services, economic development environmental and management.
+A total of 200 personnel-respondents were selected as samples through simple random technique.
+The data collected through question naires were subjected to descriptive statistics, Pearson product-moment correlation and regression analysis in pursuance with the stated objectives.